bci-boston/sale-page/README.md

     First delete the file 'built.react.package' on wordpress site, then upload this package to workdpress site via https://power2peer.com/wp-admin/post.php?post=457&action=edit to replace that file

-## To attach a geth console against the remote ehtereum server on sunintensity
+## To attach a geth console against the remote ehtereum server on power2peer

     geth attach https://power2peer.com/t/